johannnamr/Discrepancy-based-inference-using-QMC/README.md

 - *mvgandk_conv_sink.ipynb*: convergence of the Sinkhorn divergence using MC, QMC and RQMC
 - *mvgandk_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC
 - *mvgandk_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC

-#### G-and-k-distribution
-Results for the univariate g-and-k distribution:
-- *gandk_check.ipynb*: test of kernel, generator and all partial derivatives
-- *gandk_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC